TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 16/Judges 16.1.md

 ---

-And Samson went to Gaza, and saw there a harlot, and went in unto her.
+Samson went to Gaza, and saw there a prostitute, and went in to her.